mirah/mmeta/README.txt

 // and Lists
 // the `[` opens up such a list, and starts parsing inside of it the matching
 //  `]` backs up one level. `end` in this context means end of list, not
-// necesairly end of input
+// necessarily end of input
 parser Interpreter {
     start: destruct ;